ReactiveHTML/rimmel/README.md

 Do you want the last typed character when handling keyboard events?
 Use `<input oninput="${ Key(handler) }">`

-Rimmel comes with a handful of Event Mappers out of the box, but you can create your own with ease.
+Rimmel comes with a handful of Event Adapters out of the box, but you can create your own with ease.

 If you know how to use the <a href="https://rxjs.dev/api/index/function/pipe">`pipe()`</a> function from RxJS, then you almost know how to use `source(...operators, target)` from Rimmel.
 It works like `pipe()`, except it applies the same operators to data coming in, rather than going out of an Observable stream.

-`pipe(...operators, targetObserver)`
+`source(...operators, targetObserver)`

 ```js
 import { rml, source } from 'rimmel';